fostroll/mordl/doc/README_BASICS.md

 ```python
 tagger.load_test_corpus(corpus, append=False)
 ```
-Load development test corpus to validate on during training iterations.
+Load development test corpus for validation during training iterations.

 Args:

-**corpus** a name of file in CoNLL-U format or list/iterator of sentences in *Parsed CoNLL-U*.
+**corpus** a name of the file in CoNLL-U format or list/iterator of sentences in *Parsed CoNLL-U*.

 **param append** add corpus to already loaded one(s).

 ### Main Pipeline: Train - Predict - Evaluate <a name="pipeline"></a>

 Main pipeline consists of 3 steps: training - prediction - evaluation.
-Parameters vary for each different tagger.
+Parameters vary slightly for each different tagger.

 To learn more about training, prediction and evaluation steps for each tagger, refer to the corresponding chapters: